Masttro vs Addepar: Family Office Software for Complex Wealth in 2026

 Masttro is right for you if:

-- Data privacy is paramount—you want Swiss infrastructure and employee- inaccessible data
+- Data privacy is paramount—you want Swiss infrastructure and strong access controls

 - You're a single-family office prioritizing operational efficiency over institutional analytics